Source: 2017 Financial Report

 In road transport, following the liberalization of the bus transport sector, the medium and long-distance bus market has grown rapidly with an increase in connections between Italian cities and between Italian and European cities.
 In the Italian market, the offerings initially turned to connections between the south and north of the country and in areas less served by rail networks and subsequently extended to cover transversal routes (east-west of the peninsula), on the Adriatic coast, and from the north to the centre.

 The national railway infrastructure

-- basic lines, characterised by high traffic density, covering 6,367 km;
+- fundamental lines, characterized by a high traffic density, for a combined 6,497 km;

-- complementary lines, which constitute a dense network of connections within regional areas and interconnections with the main routes, for a total length of 9,466 km;
+- complementary lines, which constitute a dense network of connections in the area of regional basins and interconnections with the main routes, for a total length of 9,337 km;

-- nodal lines, located within large metropolitan areas for a total extension of 955 km.
+- node lines, located within large metropolitan areas for a total length of 953 km.

-All network lines are equipped with one or more train protection systems, making our railway infrastructure one of the safest in Europe.
-In particular, the lines for the new High Speed/High Capacity network are equipped with the ERTMS/ETCS (European Rail Traffic Management System) European standard signalling system.
+All lines in the network are equipped with one or more train protection systems, making the railway infrastructure one of the safest in Europe.
+In particular, the lines of the new High Speed/High Capacity network are equipped with ERTMS/ETCS (European Rail Traffic Management System / European Train Control System).

-There are 32 railway companies legally allowed to carry out transport activities on the RFI network since they have the relevant license issued by the Ministry of Infrastructure and Transport (Ministerial Decree 36/2011 and Legislative Decree 112/2015).
-They all also hold a safety certificate issued by the National Railways Security Agency (ANSF) as regulated by Legislative Decree 162/2007, implementing Directives 2004/49/EC and 2004/51/EC on safety and the development of railways within the European Union.
+There are 39 railway companies that are authorized to carry out transport activities on the RFI network as they have the relative licenses issued by the Ministry of Infrastructure and Transport.
+Of these, 32 are equipped with a safety certificate issued by the National Agency for Rail Safety (ANSF).

 FS Italiane Group passenger and freight traffic